omonimus1/competitive-programming/Lectures/data-structures/Lecture05.md

 * Area: A = PI * radius^2;
 * Sector:

-* How to check if a point is inside, outside or exactly on the border of a circle
+### How to check if a point is inside, outside or exactly on the border of a circle
+1. Check distance between center of the circle and the point
+2. Compare the distance between the two points with the radius 2.1.
+If Distance == radius: The point is on the perimeter 2.2  If distance < radius : The point is inside the circle 2.3. else : point is outside the circle.

 * Having the center point of two circle and their radius, check if collide or not.

 ### Triangles